The following section describes policies and procedures that the UMF community will follow in academic areas.

-If a course syllabus specifies that work may extend beyond the semester or term in which the course is offered, students may be assigned a progress grade designated by the letter grade DG, which will remain on the grade record until the final grade is submitted.
-All DG grades must be converted to final grades to complete graduation requirements.
+If a course syllabus specifies that the work may extend beyond the semester or quarter in which the course is offered, students may be assigned a progress grade designated by the letter grade DG, which will remain in effect until the final grade is submitted.
+All DG's must be converted to final grades to complete graduation requirements.

 Students can receive credit for a course only once.
 Exceptions are noted in the Courses section of the catalog under the description of these courses.

 Students at UMF are permitted to repeat a given course once in order to improve their grade.
 The first grade earned will not count toward the accumulative GPA.
 The second grade, whether it is higher or lower than the first grade, will be the one that counts.
 Students can receive credit for a course only once.
 If a course is repeated more than once, the second and all subsequent grades are counted in the GPA.
 However, the first grade earned in the course will remain on the student's transcript.
 If a course was initially taken for a grade, students will not be able to repeat it on a pass-fail basis.